 Step 1: Showcase your talents with a strong resume, LinkedIn, and portfolio

-Your resume is often the first look that recruiters get, so you need to make sure it is optimized to highlight your impact in past roles and projects.
+Your resume is often the first chance for recruiters to get to know you.
+So, you need to make sure it is optimized to highlight your impact in past roles and projects.
 Don’t write what you did, write why you did it.
 All of your work accomplished some goal or task, so make sure that your results are easy to see.
-The best way to showcase your accomplishments is through quantifying the scale and results of the project, so that you can show the recruiters and interviewers that your work had meaning.
+The best way to showcase your accomplishments is through quantifying the scale and results of the project.
+That way you can show the recruiters and interviewers that your work had meaning.

 Here are some examples of questions you can ask yourself to help get these numbers:

 - How many different methodologies did I implement?

 - How many users did I launch to or will I launch to?